caicloud/cyclone/docs/quick-start.md

  ## Create a pipeline

- Pipeline is a workflow contained by a series of stages which make the CI/CD work.
-There are five stages for you to configure your pipeline, and we will introduce the required two of them, which are CodeCheckout and Package, and you can refer to [Pipelines  APIs]() to get more detailed infomations.
+ Pipeline is a workflow that consists of a series of CI/CD stages.
+Cyclone supports `5` stages, among which two of them are mandatory:
+ - codeCheckout
+ - package

+others are optional:
+ - imageBuild
+ - integrationTest
+ - imageRelease

+Here we will create a pipeline includes mandatory stages.
+Please see [Pipelines  APIs](./../api/v1/api.md#pipeline-apis) for more details.

  ```
  # create a pipeline including CodeCheckout and Package.